Claude vs GPT-4 vs DeepL for Translation: 2025 Comparison

 - Higher latency compared to specialized MT engines

-- Requires careful prompting for technical content
+- Needs careful prompting for technical content

 Example Prompt: